mjcrouch/vscode-perforce/README.md

 This fork fixes many issues from the original extension and adds a variety of other new features.
 A few more examples:

+* Automatically creates an SCM provider to manage changelists when you open a file from a different perforce client
 * Adds support for attaching jobs to changelists
 * Improved support for shelved files & changelists
 * Supports multiple P4CONFIG files in the same workspace